Shay Elliott: Professional career

-Elliott signed as a professional for the Helyett-Félix Potin team (Helyett was a bicycle manufacturere).
+Elliott signed as a professional for the Helyett-Félix Potin team (Helyett was a bicycle manufacturer).
 He won his first race, the GP d'Echo Alger in Algeria, outsprinting André Darrigade.
 He also won the GP Catox and the GP Isbergues.
 In his first major race of 1957, the Omloop "Het Volk" in Belgium, he made a race-long break with Englishman Brian Robinson.
 The break was caught near the finish but Elliott's form was noted.
 He won the Circuit de la Vienne.
 He became a team-mate of Jacques Anquetil and Jean Stablinski, staying with the team under different sponsors for much of his career.

 In 1959 he won Omloop "Het Volk", the first foreigner to do so.
 He attacked on the Mur de Grammont with 30 km to ride and dropped all his rivals except Fred De Bruyne, the Belgian hope.
 The pair raced together to the finish where Elliott won easily.

 That season Elliott rode the Tour de France, then run for national teams, in a mixed team that included the Englishman, Brian Robinson.
 Robinson rode above his level across the Massif Central and next day paid the price; he trailed far behind the field.
 William Fotheringham wrote:In hot weather, these are some of the toughest roads in France, constantly rising and falling.
 Elliott remained with Robinson, chivvying him, pacing him, pouring water on his head as the Tour's doctor, Pierre Dumas administered glucose tablets.
 It was the kind of heroic spectacle the Tour reporters loved.
 Robinson en perdition ran the next day's headline in L'Équipe, which described Elliott's efforts as "attentions de mère poule" – the solicitousness of a mother hen.
 Both finished outside the day's race elimination time limit, and expected to be sent home.
 However, the team's manager, Sauveur Ducazeaux, insisted the judges apply a rule that no rider in the first ten could be eliminated.
 Robinson had started the day ninth: it was Elliott who was sent home.
 "The mother hen was cooked; the chick avoided the pot", Fotheringham said.
 Robinson always regretted the outcome, and when he won the next stage, told journalists that he did it for Elliott.